 Bitcoin DeFi, specifically, refers to DeFi platforms and DeFi-oriented decentralized applications (dApps) that are built on the Bitcoin blockchain.
 In this case, Bitcoin serves as the base layer upon which Bitcoin DeFi platforms and protocols settle, though many protocols also run on Bitcoin layers and sidechains like Stacks and Rootstock (RSK).

-Why is DeFi important?
+Why is DeFi Important?

 DeFi creates more opportunities for speed, accessibility and transparency.
 One of the biggest benefits is keeping custody of your money.
 In the centralized system, conducting a transaction requires you to relinquish control of your assets.
 But with DeFi, you never have to.